Rajolu-Vinay77/3DGS-Project-Blog/README.md

 ### Step-by-Step Algorithm

 1. **Input:** Low-Resolution Images (e.g., 100x75) which act as our ground truth.
 2. **Upscaling:** We use advanced Super-Resolution models (like **Stable Diffusion X4**) to upscale the images by 4x (to 400x300).
 3. **Pose Estimation:** We run `colmap2nerf.py` on these upscaled images.
 Because the images are now larger and sharper, COLMAP successfully finds features and generates camera poses.
 4. **Intrinsics Downscaling:** **(Crucial Step)** We cannot use the poses exactly as they are because they correspond to a 400x300 image.
 We mathematically scale down the camera intrinsics (focal length, center points) to match our original 100x75 resolution.
 5. **3DGS Training:** We initialize the 3D Gaussian Splatting training using these downscaled poses and the *original* low-res images.

 This allows us to train a 3D scene that is faithful to the original data, even though we used "hallucinated" high-res data to find the camera positions.

 ## 4. Experiments: Battle of the Upscalers

-To test this, we used the **LLFF dataset** (famous in the NeRF world), specifically focusing on 6 scenes downscaled to a tiny **100x100 resolution**.
+To test this, we used two datasets:
+1. **LLFF Dataset:** 6 scenes downscaled to a tiny **100x100 resolution**.
+2. **Mip-NeRF 360 Dataset:** 6 scenes downscaled to **150x100 resolution** (representing more complex scenes).

 We compared three different upscaling technologies to see which one helped COLMAP the most:
 * **RealBasicVSR:** A video super-resolution model.